 The next day on my way home I decided to record a solo guitar album.
 I’ve always been amazed by solo flatpicking guitar as it provides me great listening pleasure and a big performer’s challenge.
-I was hoping that Florian would agree I could use his guitars – and he did!
+I was hoping that my new friend would agree I could use his guitars – and he did!
 I’m not new to solo flatpicking guitar – you can find several original guitar tunes and guitar covers on my Video page and on my first solo album “Ataman“.
 But this new project will require a lot of work as I have to choose or write the material, come up with arrangements for solo guitar, do the actual recording and post-processing and all the other work related to releasing a music album.
 And most of all – a lot of practicing ahead of me.

 Public promise is a huge motivation for me and that’s why I write this post.
 I’m so excited about the plan that I’ve already put a few ideas together.
 This is one of them: my version of the old Carter Family song Wildwood Flower.

 I’m a musician who likes thinking about things around and talking with clever people.
 Sometimes I write something.
 You can learn more about me here or by following the social media links below.